wadewooldridge/coin_calculator/README.md

 dynamic programming solution with memoization for optimization.
 If this is justified, we can pursue this.
 If the actual use case is coin changing, that would be overkill.
-An interim amelioration of this could be achieved by doing more checks to determine whether the greedy algorithm can be used, and possibly adding a check for hacking off a large part of a large total before going into the detailed processing.
+An interim amelioration of this could be achieved by doing more checks to determine whether the greedy algorithm can be used.
 - We could also add some wait indication to help the user understand that the program is still working during some of the worst-case calculations.
+- Added an optimization that will cover the worst cases, but calculating the Least Common Multiple of the three non-1 numbers, and assuming that however many times this goes into the total, it will use the largest denomination.
+Based on this, I relaxed the total from a max of 9999 to 999999.
+However, this can cause the worst-case result to sometimes overflow the quantity result circle.
+I didn't want to modify the sizes of these from the original spec, so I made the background color light gray, so the overflow can at least be seen.